 Everyone’s done it -- that unconscious little pause when you come to a stop sign.
-With a quick look around, you roll on through, hoping you don’t get caught in the act.
+With a quick look around, you roll on through, hoping you don’t get caught in a traffic violation.
 We all know rolling stops are illegal, but how much harm can you really do at such a slow speed?

-In this article, we’ll explain why this very common driving behavior is so risky, and what tools fleets can use to encourage more drivers to make complete stops.
+In this article, we’ll explain why this very common driving behavior is so risky, and what tools fleets can use to encourage more drivers to make complete and full stops.

 Reality check: The risks of rolling stops

 Rolling stops are more dangerous than anyone might suspect.
 According to the U.S. Department of Transportation Federal Highway Administration, one-quarter of traffic fatalities and roughly half of all traffic injuries are attributed to intersections.

 Additionally, in an estimated 787,236 intersection-related crashes studied by the National Highway Traffic Safety Administration (NHTSA):